Mindset Shifts to Overcome Fear of Failure in SportsJun 08, 2022

 But what if you could see failure in a completely different light?
 Does that even seem possible to you?

 Luckily, it’s definitely possible, and actually necessary.
-You fear failure because you don’t want to experience the negative emotions that are associated with failing.
+You fear failure as an athlete because you don’t want to experience the negative emotions that are associated with failing.
 By shifting your perspective on failure, you free yourself from such negative emotions.

 If the answer is yes, then the first step is to begin shifting your mindset.
 Freeing you from fear and adopting a focus that will lead to greater success in the long run.